ReportsNow/mobiePowerBIConnector/README.md

 # mobie® Power BI Custom Connector

-This document provides information on the use of the ReportsNow mobie custom connector for Microsoft Power BI.
-This connector allows users to connect to specific mobie created DataBox snapshots by using the name of the report and yielding data using column caption names defined for the mobie export.
+This document provides information on the use of the ReportsNow mobie custom connector for Microsoft Power BI. mobie produces snapshots of data from Data Access Studio into a database it manages called a DataBox.
+This connector allows users to connect to specific snapshots of data by using the name of the Data Access Studio report that produced them and yielding data using column caption names defined in the original report.

 If you simply wish to use the connector without building it yourself, you may download a pre-built version signed by ReportsNow from the releases section of this project: https://github.com/ReportsNow/mobiePowerBIConnector/releases.

 ## Building the Connector

-To use the connector, you will need to build it for which you will need the following prerequisites:
+If you wish to build your own version of the connector as opposed to using the pre-built versions found in the releases section, you will need the following prerequisites:

 * A version of Visual Studio (build has only been validated on Visual Studio 2019).